• Greener

 In today’s issue:

-• Early Adopters: From heat to sweet
+• Early Adopters: From sweet to heat

 • Health: The nutrient you’ve never heard of, capsaicin